rohan908/team-o-copy/readme.md

 for local DB, WPI DB, and production DB.
 These connection details are in the three `.env` files in the root of your repo, `.env` specifies the local configuration, `.env.wpi` specifies the configuration for WPI DB, `.env.prod` specifies the configuration for production DB.

+The `.env.aws` file specifies credentials and information about your AWS ECR repository.
+It also includes some settings for your Docker containers.

 You can also run the frontend and backend separately by running their respective `yarn dev` scripts.